Check out our latest releases by clicking on the icons below

 CAMSS has defined a change management process in order to group the activities related to the management of requests for changes and the development of new CAMSS releases.

-The change management life-cycle starts and ends with the public announcement of a release.
-It takes one year (unless the governance bodies decide otherwise); divided in two equal periods of 6 months each.
+The change management life-cycle starts and ends with the publication of a release.

 The CAMSS roles and activities during this process are split into: